Skip to content

 6. Public Education

-Teaching people to be aware of potential mosquito breeding habitat in their area and showing them how to reduce or eliminate such habitat can help reduce mosquito breeding.
-Furthermore, educating the public on how to avoid mosquito bites can help prevent the spread of mosquito borne disease.
+Teaching people to be aware of potential mosquito breeding habitats in their area and showing them how to reduce or eliminate such habitats can help reduce mosquito breeding.
+Furthermore, educating the public on how to avoid mosquito bites can help prevent the spread of mosquito-borne diseases.
 Each interaction with the public is an opportunity to educate people about how to reduce mosquito habitat and how to protect themselves.
-Fliers and educational material can enhance this aspect of a larval control program.
+Fliers and educational materials can enhance this aspect of a larval control program.

 7. Record keeping